 In February 2020, AIE submitted a Submissions Report in response to submissions received during the Public Exhibition of the Modification Report.
 View the report here.

 On April 20, 2020 the NSW Government approved the Modification, allowing for an increase in energy throughput at the Terminal.
 View the approval on the NSW Major Projects website.

 In August 2020, AIE requested a minor Modification to the Compliance Reporting Guideline for the Project.
 View the Modification here.

 In September 2020, the NSW Government approved the Modification.
 Schedule 4, Condition 7 of the approval now makes reference to the Department of Planning, Industry and Environment’s current compliance reporting guideline.

 In September 2021, AIE requested a minor modification to update the Schedule of Lands.
 View the Modification here.

 In October 2021, the NSW Government approved the Modification.
 Appendix 1, of the approval now includes two additional Lots of Land. makes reference to the Department of Planning, Industry and Environment’s current compliance reporting guideline.

 Regulatory and approval documents post- Development Consent

-The development of the Project will require preparation of a number of regulatory, licencing and approval documents.
+The development of the Project will require preparation of a number of regulatory, licensing and approval documents and management plans.

-These documents will be added as they are approved by the NSW Government regulators.
+These documents will be added below as they are finalised.